nodefony/nodefony/README.md

 During the installation process all the openssl parts were generated ( self-signed localhost certificate ).

-You must Add a Trusted CA in your Browser : projectname-root-ca.crt.pem
+You must Add a Trusted CA in your Browser : projectName-root-ca.crt.pem

 You can find certificate authority (ca) here:

-    ./config/certificates/ca/projectname-root-ca.crt.pem
+    ./config/certificates/ca/projectName-root-ca.crt.pem

 #### Access to Secure App with URL : <https://localhost:5152>
 #### Access to App with URL : <http://localhost:5151>